 Being here in Northern Alberta with the extra cold (though it has been a mild winter) and dry air has made me appreciate my handmade shea body butter far more than I ever did in Oregon.
 It’s a thick, heavy duty moisturizer, great for dry, cracked feet and hands.
 If you fancy a try at making your own bath and body goodies, this one is easy and fantastic!
 We love it because not only do we find it works better than certain big company body butters, it doesn’t contain any unnecessary chemicals.
+This was originally posted on February 24, 2012 and has been recently updated to use regular coconut oil, instead of a liquid oil, for a more stable product.

 If you’ve never made your own bath or body products, you might be unsure where to buy ingredients like these.
 Here is a list of my favourite Canadian suppliers in no particular order: